EstivenPad/EstivenPad/README.md

 # console.log("Hello World!👋")

-- ⚛️ I'm currently learning React.js.
+- 🎧 I'm music lover.
-- 📖 From time to time I like reading self-help books.
+- 📖 From time to time I like reading.
-- 🎧 I love listening music.
 - 🎬👾 I like watching series, movies, anime and playing videogames.

 ## Connect with me 😉: